givelively/consolidatable/README.md

 # Consolidatable

-Consolodatable rovides tooling to precalculate values and keep them in the database for a specified time.
+Consolodatable provides tooling to precalculate values and cache them in the database for a specified amount of time.

 ## Installation
 This gem is unreleased and currently only available via